rasa/out-of-one-many/README.md

 ## Limitations

-Ooom does not yet allow you to move the `/boot` directory.
+If the `/boot` directory is not already on a separate partition, attempting to move the folder to new parition will keep your system from booting.
+Instead, you'll get a `grub rescue>` prompt.
+Hopefully, this issue will be addressed in a future version.

 ## Dependencies